YJingyu/Instanc_Segmentation_Pro/README.md

 The code for ACM MMSports'22 Instance Segmentation challenge.
-The paper and technical report will be released soon.
+The details are presented in our [technical report](https://arxiv.org/abs/2209.13899).

 The code is based on [mmdetection](https://github.com/open-mmlab/mmdetection) and [CBNetV2](https://github.com/VDIGPKU/CBNetV2).